 Posted on February 26, 2014

-The Lawsons’ gift will support the work of the Centre for Child Nutrition, Health and Development.
+The Lawsons’ gift will support the work of the Centre for Child Nutrition and Health (as of 2017, the Joannah and Brian Lawson Centre for Child Nutrition).
 It will set the stage for the establishment of an endowed Chair in nutrition; advance research and education; create an expendable fund to advance the cause of good nutrition as a public policy priority; and establish a term Chair in microbiome nutrition research (microbiomes are the community of micro–organisms that share the human body).

 Brian Lawson emphasized the many economic and environmental benefits of better nutrition.
 “Nutrition is a nexus for many issues we care about deeply, such as the effectiveness and fiscal sustainability of our health care system, quality of life and our environment,” he said.
 “The U of T Faculty of Medicine is uniquely positioned through the excellence and scale of its activities to undertake cutting edge research, deploy the results in the field, and lead strong advocacy — all of which should lead to improved lives for families in Canada and globally.”